 - Guaranteed fee + a percentage of the door/box office takings.

 - The entire door take, whatever this may be.

 - A split of the gig’s profits.
 This could include box office and/or bar takings.

 While calculating gig pay, you need to acknowledge that most pubs/venues won’t have massive budgets to pay bands with.
 However, the general consensus on musicians forums is to expect around £100 – £300 (€115 – €350) for a couple of hours.
 However, be aware that most pubs will offer around the £40 – £100 (€45 – €114) mark, so don’t be expecting to earn fortunes from a couple of gigs.
+For musicians performing in groups £196.00 per musician can be expected at functions of up to 4 hours.
 Usually, when the band is not yet established, the pubs/venues will most likely offer artists a door split.
 It’s also worth noting that fees will differ depending on what country you’re playing gigs in.
 For example, in Germany and France payment for artists is generally quite good, however, in the UK, where the live music scene is much more competitive, the payment is far less.

 It’s also worth making sure that you are aware of all the hidden costs that may be involved in an event.
 Sometimes additional aspects such as hire of PA, promotion, technicians etc. may not be named expenses.
 It’s a good idea to know all the details of a show before you accept a deal.

 As an artist, you should always be aware of the additional fees that you may be entitled to as compensation.
 It’s important to know what additional fees are appropriate to ask for, as they will often not be offered by the venue.
 Here are a few examples of additional fees you can request:

 Payable when time of return is 12:00am — 2:00am (£35 (€40) additional fee)

 Payable when return would be after 2:00am (£150 (€172) additional fee)